Link switches to other language version

 Studying in Berlin

-Berlin offers you 256 degree programmes in English at 46 higher education institutions.
+Berlin offers you 266 degree programmes in English at 47 higher education institutions.

 Berlin is the capital of Germany and by far the largest city in the country.
 It is the country’s political hub that also will cast a spell on you with its numerous cultural events, exciting nightlife, multicultural flair, creative start-up scene, and diverse districts.
 These endless opportunities attract young people from all around the world to come and study in Berlin.

 Studying in the capital of Germany will not be boring.
 The city’s numerous districts will give you so much to explore.
-Taking public transportation with your student ticket will get you anywhere you need to go.
+Taking public transportation with the Deutschlandsemesterticket will get you anywhere you need to go.
 If you find yourself wanting to take a study break with fresh air you can take the S-Bahn to the Grunewald to hike in the forest, but if you want to stay in the city, numerous parks are at your doorstep, the most famous of all being the Tiergarten right next to the Brandenburg Gate.

 Berlin has a unique history that heavily influences its shape and character.
 The city was reborn after being split apart for 45 years.
 The past 30 years have seen Berlin flourish into a centre for politics, multiculturalism, start-ups, and techno.
-It isn't the cleanest city in Germany, but what makes Berlin's character unique is the graffiti that's on display.
+It isn't the cleanest city in Germany, but what makes Berlin's unique character is the graffiti that's on display.
 After you're done with class, head to the Mauerpark to see artworks at the Graffiti Zone which is located at the old east-west border.

 Life in Berlin